input-output-hk/cardano-sl/docs/delegation_design_spec.md

 Posting a "private" registration certificate with $m=1$ will ensure that all rewards are sent to the address specified in the certificate.

+**TODO**: We might want to consider _not_ giving rewards to people managing their own stake without a private staking pool, since that could make the implementation simpler (not having two mechanisms for the same thing).
+It would also give us a mechanism, for free, to exclude the core nodes from getting rewards.

 ### Rewards